Skip to content

 Cost as a Factor

-When my kids were younger, I didn’t invest in quality pans.
-I knew there would be a chance of cross contact, and I didn’t want to get rid of anything expensive.
+When my kids were younger, I didn’t invest in high quality pans because I knew there would be a chance of cross contact.
+Budget wise, I didn’t want to get rid of anything expensive.
 I’m glad I made that choice because several pots and pans were disposed of after one of the kids used a pan for an allergenic item.

-Once the kids were older, I invested in colour coded pans.
+Once my kids were older, and were gaining more kitchen independence, I invested in colour coded pans.
 Still not the highest quality, but a step up for sure.
-Finally, when they were all teenagers, I purchased some really nice pans.
+Finally, when they were all teenagers, I purchased some really nice pans, along with a huge Dutch oven.

 You’ll need to think about the cost of replacement before making a purchase.
 Ask yourself this: if I get this pan, how will I feel if I have to replace it suddenly in 6 months?
-If it will hurt your wallet quite a bit, consider other options.
+If it will hurt your wallet quite a bit, consider other options that are less expensive for now.
+You can always upgrade in the future.

 Toxic Materials